Zaltu/personax-lua-src/model/data/DOCUMENTATION/STORY/MAIN_STORY.md

 So each with ~3 chars + Nav, which would equate to
 -> PX starts with MC, Sister, Lust and Gluttony on Nav where __sister is Limbo__

-With this detachment in mond, while most party members would have to be "sinful" in some way, they actually do not *need* to be explicitelty linked to any one circle.
+With this detachment in mind, while most party members would have to be "sinful" in some way, they actually do not *need* to be explicitelty linked to any one circle.
 Which means the starting party doesn't *need* to include Lust and Gluttony.

-MARK 5
+MARK 5 (deleted, it was all dumb)

-BUT WAIT!
-The Hierophant arcana I associated with Heresy, and Virgil, the persona I want as the Nav persona, is Hierophant, not Gluttony.
-He/She will be charged later on with Heresy (Hierophant) because big bad thinks he/she's too beneficial to the party and wants him gone.
+MARK 6
+Essentially, Legion should be the boss of fraud or treachery, not the secret final boss.
+He makes too much sense for that position to put him anywhere else.
+Unless...
+"You thought you defeated them, but we are merely aspects of myself.
+And together, we are strong.
+We are Legion.
+We are many.
+And you will see our vengeance upon those who cast us out."
+So Legion impersonates Lucifer in fraud, but he is also in fact "impersonating" all the bosses (leading to the possibility of a Nyx-like fight).
+But what if he didn't impersonate Lucifer?
+It could be the MC's starting persona he impersonates, or something to that effect.
+TBD.